grancalavera/reactive-recipes/README.md

 export { activate, deactivate, useAppState, appState$ };
 ```

 > `appState$` is the underlying StateObservable behind the `useAppState` hook.
-This observable is multicased and shared, an you can use it to compose your state with other observables in other parts of your application.
-I like to recommend only adding to your public API observables that represents state in your application, and carry meaning in your busines, rather than using the observable returned by signals.
+This observable is multicast and shared, an you can use it to compose your state with other observables in other parts of your application.
+I like to recommend only adding to your public API observables that represents state in your application, and carry meaning in your business, rather than using the observable returned by signals.
 This is because signals are implementation details for a concrete state machine, and you may want to change them in the future, while the state should be a stable concept in your business.

 ### Example 1 simple state: favorite selection